erqk/ng-dynamic-json-form/src/assets/docs/v3/styling/styling_en.md

 ### Custom header

-To use header with different layout and styling, use `ng-template` with the selector `#formArrayGroupHeader`.
+If the default header doesn't fits you, you can pass your own header by using `ng-template` with the selector `#formArrayGroupHeader`.

 <!-- prettier-ignore -->
 ```html